 5. Do Test Runs and Quality Checks

-Use these tips to get started, but if you find yourself stuck anywhere in the process, then a renowned e-learning vendor can help expedite the process.
+Use these tips to get started, but if you find yourself stuck anywhere in the process, then outsourcing to a renowned e-learning vendor can help expedite the process.